rendered-obsolete/rendered-obsolete.github.io/_posts/2021/2021-5-3-dotnet_calli.md

 }
 ```

-So, for whatever reason it turns our function pointer into an `IntPtr` and then casts it to `cdecl` (which must be an internal symbol because we can't use it).
+So, for whatever reason it turns our function pointer into an `IntPtr` and then casts it to `cdecl` (which must be an internal symbol because we can't use it directly).
 But the key thing is the use of `calli`.
 Compare that with __benchmarks > DllImport > CallDllImport__:
 ```
 	IL_0000: ldsfld valuetype [nng.NET.Shared]nng.Native.nng_aio [nng.NET.Shared]nng.Native.nng_aio::Null /* 0A000014 */
 	IL_0005: ldc.i4.s 9